 Early admission program for Xavier has been successful.
 Will do that with dental school as well to hopefully keep students in state.

-Car jacking situation: There is a blind spot where car jacking occurred (by dorms).
+Carjacking situation: There is a blind spot where carjacking occurred (by dorms).
 Putting in new security cameras to cover this area.

 New HR person coming from CHNOLA (Jill Fragoso) – Chief Human Resources Officer